 The Versa H18’s biggest selling point is the front mesh panel and support for up to three 120 mm front intakes (or a 240/280 mm radiator).
 It’s great for cooling and airflow, but it also helps make the H18 a case that can grow with your rig as your cooling needs increase.
 Upgrade to a hotter, more powerful CPU?
 Install an extra couple of intakes or swap to one of the best 280 mm AIOs, and you’ll be good to go.

 Cooling isn’t the only thing the Versa H18 gets right.
 It offers other now-standard features like a tempered glass side panel, PSU shroud, and cable management holes.
-These aren’t anything to shout about, admittedly, but it’s still good to see all of them present on such a cheap PC case.
+Admittedly, these aren’t anything to shout about, but it’s still good to see all of them present on such a cheap PC case.

 While objective review data for the Versa H18 is hard to come by, user reviews on sites like PCPartPicker often praise the H18’s “good airflow.”
 So while we can’t guarantee good thermal performance, the positive user opinions combined with an airflow-friendly design on paper should help keep temperatures at acceptable levels.

 Overall, there’s a lot to like about the Thermaltake Versa H18.
-We think it looks great, and the mesh panel and open interior should mean it performs well too.
+We think it looks better than many budget cases, and the mesh panel and open interior should mean it performs well, too.
 If there’s a downside, it’s that it only comes with a single exhaust fan from the factory.
 But as you can get a decent three-pack of fans for around $10, that’s not necessarily a huge issue in our books.

 PSU Support | ATX |